Python-SIP/sip/docs/directives.rst

     When using ABI v12.18 (and earlier) or ABI v13.11 (and earlier) a different (legacy) pickle format was used.
 The legacy format could be unreliable in certain cases.
 The legacy format can still be read but the new format will be used if they are rewritten.
+ABI v14 cannot read the legacy format.
 All ABI versions can read the new format.

 .. directive:: %Platforms